Adige-Calculations/OpenFOAM-handbook/src/7_Directories’_structure/system/fvSchemes/README.md

 # fvSchemes

 This dictionary contains the instructions to discretize the problem’s equations.
+ But you will need to set the keyword runTimeModifiable to yes in the controlDict dictionary.
 Different discretization procedures suit different mesh refinement and quality.

 | Main document keywords     | Category of mathematical terms                                                                |